opoupeney/dfd/source/devguide/ref-dfx-studio-explorer.rst

 |

 * **Developers** - Define all developers that have access to the platform.
-* **Cloud** - Defines parameters to connect your DreamFace application to Bluemix and create an public IP address and port to access it.
+* **Cloud** - Define Cloud parameters to connect your DreamFace app to Bluemix or to generate mobile apps with PhoneGap.
+* **Settings** - Other setting that need to be done at the Platform level for all applications.
 |

 Developers
 ^^^^^^^^^^

-Because developers can work on more than one application they to be added at the platform level.
+Because developers can work on more than one application they need to be added at the platform level.
+All parameters set at the Platform level are global.

 **Adding Developers**

 Adding developers to DreamFace is a straighforward task.

-Developers are created at the Platform level (above applications).
-This is normal since each developer can work on more than one application.
-All parameters set at the Platform level are global.
+Developers are created at the Platform level.
+Each developer can work on one or more applications.

 From the Platform / Developers menu click on Developers.